Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 It's important to note that suitability does not solely depend on a single environmental variable.
 Instead, it's a complex interplay of multiple factors that determine whether a species can survive, reproduce, and establish a viable population in a given area.
 Suitability GIS maps derived from previous analysis steps (see e.g. the niche models in **Quetzal-crumbs** python package) can then be integrated into the coalescence simulation framework.

+The following example code
-Here we demonstrate how to load a suitability map `quetzal::geography::raster` and integrate it into the simulation framework using `quetzal::expressive`.
+- loads a suitability map using `quetzal::geography::raster`
+- prepares its integration into the simulation framework using `quetzal::expressive`
+- it gives to the suitability the semantic of a function of space and time `f(x,t)`
+- it gives it access to mathematical operators
+- then it builds upon it to define an (arbitrary) expression of e.g. the growth rate (but it could be friction, or carrying capacity...)

 **Input**